aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

     - Creates a group named `NETWORK_SERVICES`.
 Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/isis-ldp-ipvpn/group_vars/NETWORK_SERVICES.yml`).

-    - The file's contents, which in this case are specifications of tenant VRFs and their associated routed interfaces, BGP peers and OSPF interfaces, are then applied to the group's children.
+    - The file's contents are specifications of tenant VRFs and their associated routed interfaces, BGP peers, and OSPF interfaces, then applied to the group's children.
 In this case, the group `WAN1_PE_ROUTERS`.

 ## Defining device types